 Myth #1: Pre-qualified means the same thing as pre-approved

 Fact: While the phrases sound similar, they are different.
 A pre-qualification is an estimate of how much money you may be approved to borrow for a home loan; you do not have to provide financial proof of income and debt.
 Pre-approval means you’ve supplied financial information such as credit, employment, and income, and the lender has verified this information and given you a letter stating your approved loan amount.
-A pre-qualification helps provide a basic idea of what you may be able to afford and qualified to borrow as you begin searching for your dream home.
+A pre-qualification helps provide a basic idea of what you may be qualified to borrow as you begin searching for your dream home.

 CIS’s pre-qualification process helps you understand how much you may be qualified to borrow for the home of your dreams.

 Myth #2: Getting pre-approved guarantees you will get a home loan